kostkzn/03_Linux-Networking/README.md

 We can see that 7 packets were dropped for Client2/`10.11.83.13` and 1 packet was accepted for Client1/`10.83.5.7`.

-When Client2 were pinging the addresses on `lo` of Client1 via Server, by three packets were dropped and the other three were accepted
+When Client2 were pinging the addresses on `lo` of Client1 via Server, 3 packets were dropped and the other 3 were accepted

 Use `sudo iptables -F` command to flush all added rules in iptables.

 ## NAT configuration on Server

-For this part first we need to remove previous added NAT-settings at TL-WR740N home router.
+For this part first we need to remove previous added NAT settings at TL-WR740N home router.

 ![Home routing settings](docs/nat-1.jpg)